SBNSoftware/sbncode/sbncode/SinglePhotonAnalysis/README.md

 ## Update Log
 The module does not work out of the box, so there are some modifications to make it fit into the SBND.

+- June 2022
 	- New electric gains for SBND MC at `singlephoton_sbnd.fcl`, see SBN-doc-19505-v1;
+	- Update the neutrino slice definition in the `Single Photon` module.
-- Update on geometry variables such as ...
+	- Update on geometry variables such as, `reco_*_dist_to_CathodePlane`
 	- Disable Kalman dEdx variables
 	- Disable Second Shower Search 3D (`sss3d`) variables
+	- Adapate SBND FHiCLs for filters: `NCRadiativeResonant` and `NCDeltaRadiative`

+These updates are to accommodate the change of Pandora features listed below:

 ### Pandora features updates
 |Items|Pandora @ MicroBooNE|Pandora @ SBND|